 Recommended by: Taima Ramsey – Poor in a Private Plane

-The US territory of San Juan, Puerto Rico, is one of our top destinations in the US for a warm winter vacation and an exciting place to visit at Christmas.
+The US territory of San Juan, Puerto Rico, is one of our top best places to spend Christmas in the US for a warm winter vacation and an exciting place to visit at Christmas.
 Enjoy the holiday season in the tropical climate of the Caribbean with temperatures ranging from high 60s℉ to mid-80s℉.

 There are always lots of great things to do in San Juan, but the holidays are extra-special.